hrithikthakur/random-walk/task-1/README.md

 ```

 # TODOs
- * Test setup on remote gpu machine
+ * Test setup on remote gpu machine (DONE)
- * Have a way to log time, so we can compare later
+ * Have a way to log time, so we can compare later (DONE)
- * Ask about inconsistency between PDF decription of question 1.2 output and the one in the README
+ * Ask about inconsistency between PDF decription of question 1.2 output and the one in the README (DONE)
- * Construct a JSON (or JSONs) with the test data required
+ * Construct a JSON (or JSONs) with the test data required (IN PROGRESS, still have to figure out a full solution)
- * Do CuPy and Triton implementations so we can compare
+ * Do CuPy and Triton implementations so we can compare (Both in progress)
- * Maybe do a NumPy implementation so we can check against CPU (probably different results from CPU PyTorch)
+ * Maybe do a NumPy implementation so we can check against CPU (probably different results from CPU PyTorch) (Small adjustments needed)
- * Investigate pytorch solution, as it is very inneficient when compared to the one using inbuild functions
+ * Investigate pytorch solution, as it is very inneficient when compared to the one using inbuild functions (DONE)
+ * Make sure method signatures are not changed
+ * Make sure everything is returned as a numpy array in a cpu
+ * Implement test for recall to be run along with the usual tests
+ * ANN.
+Redo ANN for everything, try different methods:
+  1) Do KNN on H (hyperparameter we set) nearest clusters
+  2) HNSW-Graph algorithm
+  3) Some other algos later
  * Do writeup

+ For next meeting (week 6):
+ * Darius: look into test data, implement basic ANN (as described in the README) in the PytorCH Solution.
+Try to make pytorch more efficient.
+Look at the method signatures and return types
+* Finn: fine tune triton stuff, implement basic ANN, (as described in the README), look at the method signatures and return types
+* Max: take a look at Numpy KNN and K-means implementation.
+Implement basic ANN, (as described in the README), look at the method signatures and return types
+* Hrithik: ?

 # Testing setup
 * Generate the testfiles (.txt files) by running testdata_generator.py.
 Specify dimensionality (D) and number of vectors (N) in the matrix in the hyperparameters